Yoast/wordpress-seo/packages/e2e-tests/README.md

 ### Installation

-To run the tests locally, do the folowing:
+To run the tests locally, do the following:

 1. Start by cloning this repository: `git clone https://github.com/Yoast/wordpress-seo.git`.
 2. Then move to the repository folder `cd wordpress-seo`.